RayHightower/RayHightower.com/_posts/2021-02-15-traction-get-a-grip-on-your-business.markdown

 * Discuss.
 Cover any information relevant to the issues raised above.
 * Solve.
 Many times, this will mean assigning ownership of the solution to a member of the time.
 Sometimes issues disappear because they were merely symptoms of a previously solved issue.

-When multiple people in the room are schooled with tools like IDS, clarity is achieved sooner and work gets done.
+When people in the room have the shared language of IDS, clarity arrives sooner and work gets done.

 ### Six Key Components